FME Version

 - We write the two new consolidated feature types.

 This may seem like a lot of work and transformers compared to simply connecting multiple reader feature types to a single writer.
-However, if you imagine a larger production workspace with many dynamic inputs from various source datasets, combined with the need for attribute mapping before writing, this kind of workflow offers the most in terms of flexibility, organization, and control.
+However, if you imagine a larger production workspace with many dynamic inputs from various source datasets, combined with the need for attribute mapping before writing, this kind of workflow offers the most flexibility, organization, and control.

-Splitting the Feature Type mapping process up into multiple steps will also allow a greater degree of quality control and error reporting, as it is possible to see the routing of features and to track any features which are not successfully mapped, filtered, or written.
+Splitting the Feature Type mapping process into multiple steps will also allow a greater degree of quality control and error reporting, as it is possible to see the routing of features and to track any features which are not successfully mapped, filtered, or written.

 Data Attribution